 Yes it's winter.
 That time between autumn, when fruits and berries are in abundance, and before spring, when the new shoots haven't started coming yet.
 But even so, there are some winter fruits and nuts to look out for.
-Pick up your field guide and head out.
+Pick up your field guide and head outside.

 Acorns